Availability of Future Renewable and Non-Renewable Energy Supplies

-- A conventional 60-watt incandescent light bulb is rated at emitting 800 lumens.
+In considering efficiency, a conventional 60-watt incandescent light bulb is rated at emitting 800 lumens.
 Leaving that light on for an hour:

-- An equivalent compact florescent bulb emitting the same amount of light would use around 15 watts, increasing the efficiency to 8%.
+An equivalent compact florescent bulb emitting the same amount of light would use around 15 watts:

 A further consideration should be given to the difference between conversion efficiency and use efficiency.
 Modern jet airplanes use a tremendous amount of fuel, but they are actually quite efficient in terms of the amount of energy needed to transport a single person for a single mile (passenger-mile).

 For example: On a 2011 vacation to Israel, I flew a Boeing 777 between Atlanta and Tel Aviv.
-On disembarking at both ends, I asked the pilots how much fuel we had used.
+On disembarking at both ends, I asked the pilots how much fuel we had used in pounds: